stefanofa/awesome/TOPICS.md

 ## material-ui

 *   [iamhosseindhv/notistack](https://github.com/iamhosseindhv/notistack) - Highly customizable notification snackbars (toasts) that can be stacked on top of each other

-*   [marmelab/react-admin](https://github.com/marmelab/react-admin) - A frontend Framework for single-page applications on top of REST/GraphQL APIs, using TypeScript, React and Material Design

 ## snackbar